Stocks weighed down by virus angst, lack of stimulus

 That meant the dollar [=USD] extended overnight losses and was down 0.1%, set for a weekly loss.

-Shrugging off a dovish-sounding Bank of Japan, the Japanese yen gained versus the dollar, staying close to the seven-week high hit on Thursday, at 104.610.[/FRX]
+Shrugging off a dovish-sounding Bank of Japan, the Japanese yen gained versus the dollar, staying close to the seven-week high hit on Thursday, at 104.380 JPY=EBS.[/FRX]

-The New Zealand dollar was the biggest mover, gaining overnight and hitting its highest in 1-1/2 years in early London trading after the finance minister sounded positive about the economy in television interviews.
+The New Zealand dollar NZD=D4 was one of the biggest movers, gaining overnight and hitting its highest in 1-1/2 years in early London trading after the finance minister sounded positive about the economy in television interviews.

-The yuan was up 1% for the week and on track for its longest weekly winning streak since early 2018 as bond inflows into China’s capital-controlled economy buoy the currency.
+The yuan was up above 1% for the week CNH=D3 and on track for its longest weekly winning streak since early 2018 as bond inflows into China's capital-controlled economy buoy the currency.
 [CNY/]

 “We see no signals from the (People’s Bank of China’s) daily yuan fixing that suggest authorities are concerned about recent trends,” said Nomura analysts in a note.
 “We remain short USD/CNH through both cash and options.”